Kevin McDowell's Show of Sportsmanship During Olympic Triathlon Was Just What We All Needed to See

-It was a show of sportsmanship that proved what the Olympics are all about.
+Triathlete Kevin McDowell, who hails from suburban Geneva, won a silver medal in the triathlon mixed relay Friday evening just days after another accomplishing major feat in the Tokyo Olympics.

-McDowell finished sixth in the race, the best finish for an American man in the Olympic event since its debut in the 2000 Sydney Olympics.
+McDowell obtained sixth place in the men’s triathlon Saturday, the best finish for an American man in the Olympic event since its debut in the 2000 Sydney Olympics.

 It’s been a long road to the Tokyo Olympics for the suburban Geneva native, including a battle against cancer and competition struggles that left him on the verge of potentially quitting the sport.